Privacy Notices - Educational psychology service Privacy Notice

 - the name and contact details of any other individual with parental responsibility

-- details of your/your child’s special educational needs
+- details of your/your child’s special educational needs, safety and wellbeing

 - school attainment and progress data